-So make sure that you understand who the line of business users are at different levels, their roles, what their job titles are, what an org chart typically maps out to.
+So make sure that you understand who the line of business users are at different levels, their roles, job titles, and what an org chart typically maps out.

-And take time to research and build out buyer personas, user personas for each of those vital stakeholders.
+And take time to research and build out buyer and user personas for each vital stakeholder.

 Second, stitch those together into an ideal client profile (ICP) representing the opportunity at the company level.

 An ideal client profile typically includes two or more buyer personas.
 It helps you unite those together based on the kind of company, where they're located, company size, and give you more clarity.